Pi Andromedae

-Pi Andromedae (Pi And, π Andromedae, π And) is the Bayer designation for a binary star system in the northern constellation of Andromeda.
+Pi Andromedae is a binary star system in the northern constellation of Andromeda.
+Its Bayer designation is latinized from π Andromedae, and abbreviated Pi And or π And, respectively.
 With an apparent visual magnitude of 4.4, it is visible to the naked eye.
-It is located approximately 580 ly from Earth.
+Based on parallax measurements, it is located at a distance of approximately 580 ly from Earth.

 The pair is classified as a blue-white B-type main sequence dwarf, with an apparent magnitude of +4.34.
-It is a spectroscopic binary with an orbital period of 143.6 days and an eccentricity of 0.56.
+It is a spectroscopic binary with an orbital period of 143.5 days and an eccentricity of 0.54.

 The spectroscopic binary forms a triple system with BD+32 102, a magnitude 8.6 star located 35.9 arcseconds away.
 At 55 arcseconds separation is an 11th magnitude companion that is just located on the same line of sight, but at a very different distance from us.

 Naming

 In Chinese, 奎宿 (Kuí Sù), meaning Legs (asterism), refers to an asterism consisting of π Andromedae, η Andromedae, 65 Piscium, ζ Andromedae, ε Andromedae, δ Andromedae, ν Andromedae, μ Andromedae, β Andromedae, σ Piscium, τ Piscium, 91 Piscium, υ Piscium, φ Piscium, χ Piscium and ψ¹ Piscium.
 Consequently, the Chinese name for π Andromedae itself is 奎宿六 (Kuí Sù liù, the Sixth Star of Legs.)